Executive Leadership

 Gloria O'Neill

-CITC provides more than 50 essential programs serving more than 12,500 Alaska Native and American Indian people each year.
-Through rigorous attention to community-based results, Ms. O’Neill has established CITC’s national reputation as a leading innovator of replicable and effective service models for culturally-informed education, workforce development, family preservation, and substance dependency.
+Through rigorous attention to community-based results, Gloria has helped establish CITC’s national reputation as a leading innovator of replicable and effective service models for culturally informed education, workforce development, family preservation, and substance-use recovery.

 Alex Cleghorn